Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

 \end{itemize} \end{itemize}

-The summary statistics of the simulated data are presented in Table~\ref{tab:sumstatsim}.
-Besides reporting the simulated $\hat{p}$ for each network, the table shows other variables that present variability across simulations $S$, such as \begin{enumerate} \item the \emph{degree centrality} of both partisans in networks whose degree centrality variance is positive (i.e. networks (B), (D), (E) and (H)), \item \emph{open-mindedness} dummy variable that takes on value 1 when partisans with opposite beliefs are connected, and 0 otherwise\footnote{ Formally, for any given network induced by some adjacency matrix $g$, a partisan agent $i\in N$ is said to be open-minded if, for some other partisan agent $j\in N$ with opposite belief, we have that $j\in N_{i}^{out}(g)$.
+Table~\ref{tab:sumstatsim} presents the summary statistics of the simulated data.
+Besides reporting the simulated $\hat{p}$ for each network, the table shows other variables that present variability across simulations $S$, as follows: \begin{enumerate} \item \emph{degree centrality} of both partisans in networks whose degree centrality variance is positive (i.e., networks (B), (D), (E) and (H)), \item \emph{open-mindedness} dummy variable valued at 1 when partisans with opposite beliefs are connected, and 0 if otherwise\footnote{ For any given network induced by some adjacency matrix $g$, a partisan agent $i\in N$ is considered open-minded if for some other partisan agent $j\in N$ with opposite belief, we have that $j\in N_{i}^{out}(g)$.
 Conversely, $i$ is narrow-minded if $j\notin N_{i}^{out}(g)$.
-The definition of open-mindedness is very similar in nature to the one of \textit{heterophily} already established in the social and economic networks literature and both reflect the tendency that different individuals have to connect with each other.}, \item a dummy variable named \emph{first impression} (in reference to the work of \cite{Rabin1999}) that takes on value 1 when the realization of the very first public signal nudges the society towards the true state $\theta$ in that particular simulation and network\footnote{In mathematical terms, the first impression in simulation $S$ and network $G$ is defined as }, \item a dummy variable for when $\theta_S = 0.8$, \item and dummy variables for all levels of partisanship $\tau$. \end{enumerate}
+Open-mindedness is defined quite similarly to \textit{heterophily} already established in social and economic networks literature.
+Both reflect the tendency of different people to connect with each other.}, \item a dummy variable named \emph{first impression} (in reference to the work of \cite{Rabin1999}) that takes on value 1 when the realization of the very first public signal nudges the society toward the true state $\theta$ in that particular simulation and network\footnote{In mathematical terms, the first impression in simulation $S$ and network $G$ is defined as }, \item a dummy variable for when $\theta_S = 0.8$, \item and dummy variables for all levels of partisanship $\tau$. \end{enumerate}